-- · federal and state laws applicable to billing and claims payment; - federal and state laboratory anti-mark-up laws; - federal and state anti-kickback laws; - physician self-referral law; - · federal and state false claims laws; - federal self-referral and financial inducement prohibition laws, commonly known as the Stark Law, and the state equivalents; - federal and state laws governing laboratory licensing and testing, including CLIA; - federal and state laws governing the development, use and distribution of LDTs; - HIPAA, along with the revisions to HIPAA as a result of the HITECH Act, and analogous state laws and non-US laws, including the General Data Protection Regulation; - · federal, state and foreign regulation of privacy, security, electronic transactions and identity theft; - federal, state and local laws governing the handling, transportation and disposal of medical and hazardous waste; - Occupational Safety and Health Administration rules and regulations; - changes to laws, regulations and rules as a result of the implementation and/or repeal of part or all of 2010 Health Care Reform Legislation; and - · changes to other federal, state and local laws, regulations and rules, including tax laws.
+- · federal and state laws applicable to billing and claims payment; - federal and state laboratory anti-mark-up laws; - federal and state anti-kickback laws; - physician self-referral law; - federal and state false claims laws; - · federal self-referral and financial inducement prohibition laws, commonly known as the Stark Law, and the state equivalents;

+- federal and state laws governing laboratory licensing and testing, including CLIA; - · federal and state laws governing the development, use and distribution of laboratory developed tests; - HIPAA, along with the revisions to HIPAA as a result of the amendments from the Health Information Technology for Economic and Clinical Health Act of 2009 ("HITECH Act"), and analogous state laws and non-US laws, including the General Data Protection Regulation; - federal, state and foreign regulation of privacy, security, electronic transactions and identity theft; - federal, state and local laws governing the handling, transportation and disposal of medical and hazardous waste; - Occupational Safety and Health Administration rules and regulations; - changes to laws, regulations and rules as a result of the implementation and/or repeal of part or all of 2010 Health Care Reform Legislation; - changes to other federal, state and local laws, regulations and rules, including tax laws.

 If we fail to comply with existing or future applicable laws and regulations, we could suffer civil or criminal penalties, including the loss of our licenses to operate our laboratories and our ability to participate in federal and state healthcare programs.
 Different interpretations and enforcement policies of existing statutes and regulations applicable to our business could subject our current practices to allegations of impropriety or illegality, or could require us to make significant changes to our operations.
-Under the federal False Claims Act ("FCA"), whistleblower or qui tam provisions allow a private individual to bring actions on behalf of the federal government alleging that the defendant has submitted a false claim to the federal government, and to share in any monetary recovery.
+Under the FCA, whistleblower or qui tam provisions allow a private individual to bring actions on behalf of the federal government alleging that the defendant has submitted a false claim to the federal government, and to share in any monetary recovery.
 In recent years, the number of suits brought by private individuals has increased dramatically and we may be subject to such suits.
 Violations of the FCA could result in enormous economic liability and could have a material impact on us.
-As a result of political, economic and regulatory influences, the healthcare delivery industry in the U.S. is under intense scrutiny and subject to fundamental changes.
-We cannot predict which reform proposals will be adopted, when they may be adopted or what impact they may have on us.
-The costs associated with complying with federal and state regulations could be significant and the failure to comply with any such legal requirements could have a material adverse effect on our financial condition, results of operations and liquidity.
+As a result of political, economic, and regulatory influences, the healthcare delivery industry in the United States is under intense scrutiny and subject to fundamental changes.
+We cannot predict which reform proposals will be adopted, when they may be adopted, or what impact they may have on us.
+The costs associated with complying with federal and state regulations could be significant and the failure to comply with any such legal requirements could have a material adverse effect on our financial condition, results of operations, and liquidity.